JCrestel/personal-configurations/README.md

 The theme i use everywhere is : [North](https://www.nordtheme.com/ports/visual-studio-code)

-The font i use almost everywhere is : [Fira Code](https://github.com/tonsky/FiraCode)
+The font i use almost everywhere is (with programming ligatures) : [Fira Code](https://github.com/tonsky/FiraCode)

 ## Windows Terminal